Haoyang113/UPose/README.md

 - ⌨️ Real-time data streaming from Python to Unity
 - 🏃 Several interactive demos included

+For more info on how UPose calculates joint angles from media pipe world coordinates [read our tutorial](UPose.md).

 ## ✍ Cite as
 If you use this repository in your research please cite as: